naymspace/backpex/guides/get_started/installation.md

 > #### Warning {: .warning}
 >
-> Backpex requires an `id` field in your database schema.
+> Backpex requires a single primary key field in your database schema.
+Compound keys are not supported.
 We tested Backpex with UUID (binary_id) and integer (bigserial) primary keys.
+They need to be URL-safe.

 If you meet all these prerequisites, you are ready to install and configure Backpex in your Phoenix application.
 See our [installation guide](guides/get_started/installation.md) for more information on how to install and configure Backpex.